fscorrupt/awesome-stars/README.md

 ## Swift

-- [Arthur-Ficial/apfel](https://github.com/Arthur-Ficial/apfel) - Apple Intelligence from the command line.
-On-device LLM via FoundationModels framework.
-No API keys, no cloud, no dependencies.
+- [Arthur-Ficial/apfel](https://github.com/Arthur-Ficial/apfel) - The free AI already on your Mac.
+CLI tool, OpenAI-compatible server, and interactive chat — all on-device via Apple Intelligence.
+No API keys, no cloud, no downloads.
 - [LiveContainer/LiveContainer](https://github.com/LiveContainer/LiveContainer) - Run iOS apps without actually installing them!
 - [benjaminRoberts01375/Stingray](https://github.com/benjaminRoberts01375/Stingray) - A Jellyfin client for the Apple TV.
 Attempts to use as many of the native APIs as possible.
 - [wunax/strimr](https://github.com/wunax/strimr) -